adxsoft/MapInsight/README.md

 You can remove the connector by clicking the 'Remove Connector' button

 You can change the connectors middle label by clicking the 'Edit Label'

+## 4. VIEWING CONNECTORS

+The sub menu in the View menu lets you view specific connectors

+'Show Current Node Connectors' will display only connectors to and from the current node in the map.
+All other connectors will be hidden

+'Show Connectors for a label' will display only connectors with a specific label in the map.
+All other connectors will be hidden

+'Hide all Connectors' will hide all connectors in the map (useful in crowded maps)

+'Unhide all Connectors' will show all connectors in the map

 End of Document